joergelp/IO2_Documentation/MOOC1/en/teacherView.md

 As JuezLTI uses [_YAPExIL_](https://raw.githubusercontent.com/FGPE-Erasmus/format-specifications/master/schemas/yapexil.schema.json) format to store all exercise types, the interface to create exercises is the same for programming, databases or markup languages exercises.

-Image below shows the form to define exercises:
+The Image below shows the form to define exercises:
 ![Create Exercise Form](../docs/img/teacherView/teacherViewCreateExerciseForm.png)

 ## Examples
 Examples below show how to fill the CodeTest form to get a Java or PostgreSQL exercise.

-For exercises that needs more YAPExIL properties, JuezLTI recommends [Authorkit](https://python.usz.edu.pl/authorkit/ui/dashboard).
+For exercises that need more YAPExIL properties, JuezLTI recommends [Authorkit](https://python.usz.edu.pl/authorkit/ui/dashboard).
 ### Java exercise example:
 - **Exercise Title**: `Welcome`
 - **Keywords**: `Input, Output`